robhaswell/canopy/README.md

 It returns a new logger whose name is the parent logger with the new name appended after a `':'` character.
 This is useful for splitting a logger up for grouping events.
 Consider the HTTP server case where you may want to group all events from a particular request together:

+## Error handlers

+Canopy supports a list of error handlers which are called in turn with each error logged.
+Errors are only handled if they are the first argument to a log method.

+#### canopy.addErrorHandler(function callback(err) { ... })

+Call `callback` with a single argument of the error instance whenever an error is logged as the first argument to a log method.

 ## Other methods